Reminder: Computer Hacking Forensic Investigation & Penetration Testing Bundle for $49 - Geeky Gadgets

-Just a quick reminder for our readers about the great deal on the Computer Hacking Forensic Investigation & Penetration Testing Bundle in the Geeky Gadgets Deals store today.
+We have a great deals on the Computer Hacking Forensic Investigation & Penetration Testing Bundle in the Geeky Gadgets Deals store today.

 The Computer Hacking Forensic Investigation & Penetration Testing Bundle is available in our deals store for $49 the price has been reduced even more.